2022–23 OHL season

-The 2022–23 OHL season is the 43rd season of operation (42nd season of play) of the Ontario Hockey League.
-The league will play a 68-game regular season which began on September 29, 2022 and will conclude on March 26, 2023.
-The post-season is scheduled to begin on March 29, 2023.
+The 2022–23 OHL season was the 43rd season of operation (42nd season of play) of the Ontario Hockey League.
+The league played a 68-game regular season which began on September 29, 2022 and concluded on March 26, 2023.
+The post-season began on March 30, 2023 and concluded on May 21, 2023.

-The team who wins the J. Ross Robertson Cup will represent the Ontario Hockey League at the 2023 Memorial Cup, which will be hosted by the Kamloops Blazers of the Western Hockey League.
-Games will be played at the Sandman Centre in Kamloops, British Columbia.
+The Peterborough Petes won the J. Ross Robertson Cup and represented the Ontario Hockey League at the 2023 Memorial Cup, which was hosted by the Kamloops Blazers of the Western Hockey League.
+Games were played at the Sandman Centre in Kamloops, British Columbia.

 Preseason

 On July 12, 2022, the OHL announced the preseason schedule for the 2022–23 season.
 In total, there will be 51 preseason games beginning on September 2 and concluding on September 25.
 All OHL teams will play between three and six preseason games.

 On September 10, the Ottawa 67's played the Gatineau Olympiques of the QMJHL at Centre Slush Puppie in Gatineau, Quebec in the only interleague preseason game.
 The Olympiques defeated the 67's by a score of 6-1 in front of 2,688 fans.

 Neutral site games will be played in Ancaster, Ayr, Clarington, Clinton, Cobourg, Cornwall, Kanata, Midland, Millbrook, Norwood, Pembroke, Port Colborne, Virgil, and Whitby.

 OHL training camps began in late August in preparation of the 2022-23 season, which began on September 29, 2022.